Dr. Wolfgang Engshuber, Chair

 David has a BA Hons University of Melbourne, Master of Arts Latrobe University and a Diploma of Financial Services and was recently recognised with distinguished alumina award from La Trobe University for his work in the sustainable finance field.

-David is a member of the Remuneration, Nomination and Election Oversight committees.
+David is a member of the Nominations, Election Oversight and Advisory Council Chair Search committees.

 Else F. Bos, CEO, PGGM